tonsV2/Lift-Log/README.md

 - This should be done by wrapping all return values in ResponseEntity's

 ## Only objects returned should be either org.springframework.hateoas.Resources or org.springframework.hateoas.Resource and with proper hateoas links
+- Ensure this by writing a reflection based test?

 # Notes
 ## Android api auth